bradfrost/atomic-design/chapter-2.md

 ## The atomic design methodology
 By now you may be wondering why we're talking about atomic theory, and maybe you're even a bit angry at me for forcing you to relive memories of high school chemistry class.
 But this is going somewhere, I promise.

 We discussed earlier how all matter in the universe can be broken down into a finite set of atomic elements.
 As it happens, our interfaces can be broken down into a similar finite set of elements.
-[Josh Duck's Periodic Table of HTML Elements](http://smm.zoomquiet.io/data/20110511083224/index.html) beautifully articulates how all of our websites, apps, intranets, hoobadyboop, and whatevers are all composed of the same HTML elements.
+[Josh Duck's Periodic Table of HTML Elements](http://smm.zoomquiet.io/data/20110511083224/index.html) beautifully articulates how all of our websites, apps, intranets, hoobadyboops, and whatevers are all composed of the same HTML elements.

 {% include figure.html src="../images/content/html-periodic-table.png" caption="The periodic table of HTML elements by Josh Duck." %}